Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/extending.md

 }
 ```

+Your mod will then use the API's `GetExtraModuleForBody` method to obtain the `myCoolExtensionData` object.

 **It's up to the addon dev to list your mod as a dependency!**

-Your mod will then use the API's `GetExtraModule` method to obtain the `myCoolExtensionData` object.

 ## Extending Planets